CodeYourFuture/HTML-CSS-Module-Project/Reviewing.md

 ## Coding Standards

-Your code should follow our Coding Standards or it will be marked poorly.
+Your code should follow our Coding Standards or it will be reviewed poorly.

 https://syllabus.codeyourfuture.io/guides/code-style-guide